binerogroup/documentation/networking/client-vpn/networks.rst

 public traffic but it will not egress the platform.

-The VPN server will SNAT all VPN traffic (which by default will originate from the 10.0.8.0/24 range - which the VPN server uses for VPN clients) so as to originate from its own IP on the private subnet that it was setup on.
+The VPN server will SNAT all VPN traffic (which by default will originate from the 10.0.8.0/24 range - which the VPN server uses for VPN clients) so as to originate from its own IP on the subnet that it was setup on.

-This means that it will appear as if the traffic from the VPN clients originates from the VPN servers IP on the private subnet.
+This means that it will appear as if the traffic from the VPN clients originates from the VPN servers IP on the subnet.

 .. note::